 Lindsay was born and raised in Burnstown, Ontario, a historic rural Canadian hamlet west of Ottawa, where there was one general store, one post office in the postmaster’s house, one beach on the Madawaska River, and many career artists with studios and galleries.
 Although she spent most of her time outside swimming, biking, and climbing trees, she learned a little painting from her mother, and a little carpentry from her father.

-After moving up and down the east coast, Lindsay followed her love of the southwest to Durango, Colorado, where she’s been living since 2017.
+After moving up and down the east coast, Lindsay followed her love of the southwest to Durango, Colorado, where she completed a BA in accounting and where she’s been living since 2017.

-In addition to being a full time college student (again) in the business program at Fort Lewis College and taking care of her three children, Lindsay spends her time mountain biking, skate skiing with her toy poodle mix (who usually ends up in her backpack), and sculpting relief sculptures and framing them into furniture, which she builds in her workshop.
+Lindsay spends her time mountain biking, paddling, river surfing, wind surfing, hiking, skate skiing with her toy poodle mix (who usually ends up in her backpack), performing stand-up comedy, and making various forms of art.
+Her art includes sculpting relief sculptures and framing them into furniture, which she builds in her workshop, and making large-scale human body prints on copper and steel.

 Lindsay is inspired by nostalgic themes evoking romance, joy, adventure.
 She enjoys playing with the juxtaposition of hard and soft, such as flowing fabric cast in hard concrete or metals.
 Her neutral color palettes using wood, metals, and colors inspired by nature are soothing to the eye and allow for the light and shadow to be an integral part of the viewers experience.
 The functional pieces of furniture allow the art to be enjoyed as a part of everyday life.